Add a specified time interval to a date.

 DateAdd won't return an invalid date.

-The DateAdd() function may be used in VBA or in an SQL query.
+The DateAdd() function can be used in VBA or in an SQL query.

 Add one month to January 31: